openvinotoolkit/training_extensions/ote_sdk/ote_sdk/usecases/exportable_code/demo/README.md

 ## Troubleshooting

-1. To use pip with proxy call the following command:
+1. If you have access to the Internet through the proxy server only, please use pip with proxy call as demonstrated by command below:
    ```
    python -m pip install --proxy http://<usr_name>:<password>@<proxyserver_name>:<port#> <pkg_name>
    ```

 2. If you use Anaconda environment, you should consider that OpenVINO has limited [Conda support](https://docs.openvino.ai/2021.4/openvino_docs_install_guides_installing_openvino_conda.html) for Python 3.6 and 3.7 versions only.
-But the demo package requires python 3.8+.
+But the demo package requires python 3.8.
 So please use other tools to create the environment (like `venv` or `virtualenv`) and use `pip` as a package manager.